lieonlion/wiki.dev/docs/mods/quad/tags/edit_a_tag.md

 The next folders and files we will be creating will be in the `data/quad` folder, if it is not in the folder, so if the features don't work, did you create the files in the `quad` namespace?
 :::

-So, the files in the `tags` folder, Quad adds 4 different types:
+So, the files in the `tags` folder, Quad uses 4 different types:

 - Items /~/ Item
 - Blocks /~/ Block